sumanndass/Bank-Data-MSBI-Project/README.md

       	<br> &emsp; -> now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
   <br> -> change names in 'Connection Managers' for better understanding -> right click on it and 'Convert to Package Connection' for rest of the project
   <br> -> do the same for 'DWH_Load_dim_branch', 'DWH_Load_dim_transsaction', 'DWH_Load_fact_account', 'DWH_Load_fact_transaction' packages taking reference from 'ETL_Mapping_Doc.xlsx'
+  <br> -> now, if any update available in stage database we will load the same in DWH dimension tables only not in the fact tables, but one issue will occur i.e., again old data will load in dimension tables with new ones.
+So, we will use Slowly Changing Dimension (SCD) to negate the old data from copying with.
+  <br> -> however, for incremental/delta loading we can use SCD, Lookup, Stored Procedure, Set Operator, Merge Command
+  <br> -> double click on
+  <br> -> drag 'Slowly Changing Dimension'